rowenw/RoboND-DeepLearning-Project/writeup.md

 ![image3]

+#### Generalization

+The training samples contain only human images from simulator, it is unlikely to work well for following other objects like dog, cat or something else instead of human.
+In order to work well for those objects, extra training samples need to be collected for furture training of this model.

 ### Experimentations

 1 The first set of hyper-parameters.
 From the training curves, the validation loss were bumping up and down, and the model was learning too fast in each step, learning rate should be reduce.